COVID-19: endemic doesn’t mean harmless

 “Thinking that endemicity is both mild and inevitable is more than wrong, it is dangerous: it sets humanity up for many more years of disease, including unpredictable waves of outbreaks.”
-Aris Katzourakis would like to keep the focus on how bad things could get if we were to give in to misplaced optimism.
+Aris Katzourakis keeps the focus on how bad things could get if we were to give in to misplaced optimism.

 Papering over poverty